chmontgomery/gulp-help/docs/API.md

 }, fn);
 ```

+# Compatible with gulp 4

-gulp4 ways of listing tasks
+gulp 4 has these two built-in ways of listing tasks:

 ```
 gulp --tasks
 gulp --tasks-simple
 ```

-Making the above calls should use `gulp-help`'s provided descriptions to also print nicely
+Making the above calls should use `gulp-help`'s provided descriptions.
+This means the `description` provided to the new
+task function is attached to the `fn`, [following gulp's standards](https://github.com/gulpjs/gulp/blob/4.0/docs/API.md#fndescription)